MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 Platform Sources
 ~~~~~~~~~~~~~~~~

-A :ref:`Platform <platform_overview>` includes development tools and a runtime environment:
+A Platform includes development tools and a runtime environment:

 * the Architecture and :ref:`pack_overview`,
 * the Abstraction Layers implementations,